laufo91/Backward-bifurcation/README.md

 print("b")
 b
 ```
-9. For determine the value $a$ next:
+9. To determine the value of $b$, proceed as follows:
 ```python
 aa=0
 for pp in range(2):